aaron-grau/curic/react/projects/todos/README.md

 + Create a `StaticPagesController` that will serve a `root` view with `<div id="content"></div>`
   + Don't forget to update `routes.rb` to `root to: Staticpages#root`
 + Start your server so that it can respond to HTTP requests
++ Seed your database with a few todos for later testing.

 ** Test your API: Try out your API endpoints using `$.ajax`.
 You should be able to send `POST`, `GET`, `PATCH`, and `DELETE` requests and receive appropriate